Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 The reality underscores the urgent need for comprehensive and robust security audits in the Web3 space.

-Security audits involve scrutinizing the code of smart contracts to detect and rectify vulnerabilities prior to deployment.
+Security audits involve scrutinizing the code of smart contracts to detect and rectify vulnerabilities before deployment.

 This paper explores the possible shortcomings of current audit models and presents the Diverge-Converge Multi-Phase Audit Model, a novel approach aimed at boosting the quality and efficiency of audits in the Web3 sphere.